 This distinctive bassinet comes with a breathable mattress and mesh sides to encourage airflow.
-It has a ‘soothing centre’ that plays lullabies and nature sounds, and also has two vibration modes and a nightlight.
-The bassinet has a hood, which comes with hanging toys, and folds down easily for easy access to your baby.
-This is a good choice if you’re short on space near your bed, as there’s a storage area underneath the bassinet that’s handy for baby wipes and spare nappies.
+It has a ‘soothing centre’ that plays lullabies and nature sounds plus two vibration modes and a nightlight.
+The bassinet has a hood, which comes with hanging toys, and it folds down easily for quick access to your baby.
+This is a good choice if you’re short on space near your bed, as there’s a storage area underneath the bassinet – handy for baby wipes and spare nappies.

 This was easy to put together, with just a few connecting parts.
 “It was up and ready to use within 15 minutes,” says Katie Prior, mum to Ryker, six weeks.
 “Having said that, the instructions aren’t easy to follow, so we disregarded them and just used common sense!”

-Katie loves the look of this Moses basket and found the soothing centre a useful addition.
-“This bassinet looks soft, cosy and luxurious – the soft truffle is a lovely, warm beige colour – and the whole thing is surprisingly compact and doesn’t take up a huge amount of space,” she says.
+Katie loves the look of this Moses basket and found the soothing centre a useful extra.
+“This bassinet looks soft, cosy and luxurious – the ‘soft truffle’ is a lovely, warm beige colour – and the whole thing is surprisingly compact so it doesn’t take up a huge amount of space,” she says.

 “The lullabies and nature sounds are pleasant and not too ‘tinny’.
-There are a multiple volume and vibration settings, which my baby seemed to enjoy.
+There are multiple volume and vibration settings, which my baby seemed to enjoy.
 However, the ‘nightlight’ is very bright and awkwardly positioned.
-As it shines directly in my baby’s face, we’ve avoided using it.”
+We avoided using it, as it shines directly in my baby’s face.”

-3. Best budget Moses basket: The Little Green Sheep Knitted Moses Basket
+3. The Little Green Sheep Natural Knitted Moses Basket

 Star rating: ⭐⭐⭐⭐⭐ | Weighs: 2kg | Suitable from: Birth-9kg

 ✅ Lightweight and easy to carry

 ✅ Stand folds away neatly